Bozar/OneMoreLevel/user/doc/desert.md

 # Desert

-(Press Enter or Right to view key bindings.
-Press Left to view general help.)
+(Press Enter to view key bindings.)

 You need to bump and collect 5 quality spices (*) from a living sandworm to beat the game.
 But you cannot press Space to wait in desert, which makes the collecting job a little bit harder.